 4) really have no chance of getting back their ex.

 “Minimal contact”, “limited contact” or “low contact” buys you time to play footsie and/or pretend that you are trying to get back your ex, but that’s just the beginning of your frustration, to put it politely.

 Every time you have to make contact (on a few days to a weekly basis), you get a sort of panic attack because you don’t know what to say, or if what you say this time will be what will drive your ex further away.

-Then there is the agony of waiting… will he/she respond or will he/she not respond.
+Then there is the agony of waiting… will they respond or will they not respond.

 If you are lucky, you get a few responses here and there.
 After a while, you start getting the feeling you are bothering your ex.
-You wonder if he/she is just being polite responding to your texts, or if may be… he/she is just stringing you along.
+You wonder if they are just being polite responding to your texts, or if may be… they are stringing you along.

 So you start waiting a few days before you send your “usual text”, just to see if they’ll contact you, but nope!

 Whatever you say just isn’t getting that response that shows that your ex still cares… may be even still loves you.

 Has it occurred to you that may be… “minimal contact”, “limited contact” or “low contact” is doing more damage to your chances of getting your ex back?